cviviers/graph-physics/README.md

 - [X] Add loggers
 - [ ] Implement Masking

+- [ ] File to render one trajectory in a .xdmf

 - [ ] Pass to double check all and comments

 > [!WARNING]